fdoyle6/UD-ASAE-Controls-2021/README.md

 **Ground_Station**: The code and firmware developed to run on the ground station to recieve the telemetry data from the DAS and send the release to the DAS to enable the in-flight PADA (Drone) drop

+**DAS**: The programs run on the on-board Data Acquisition System (DAS) to record the state of the plane from the various on-board sensors.
+The included sensors are a GPS, altimeter, and IMU, and data is sent to the ground station using LoRa.